dashadobrego/ML_course_Task6/README.md

 # ML_course_Task6

-In this task you are asked to work with the *bankloans.xlsx* file (see the case-study discussion from the lecture).
+In this task you are asked to work with the *bankloans.xlsx* file.
 Each group works with its own indicator of **default on loans**.
 - othdebt

 Split the values of your indicator into **two** groups: one with **default = 0** and the other with **default = 1**.